 Integrated Pest and Vegetation Management Plans and IPM Prescriptions

 Integrated pest management (IPM) plans have been prepared for several County departments pursuant to umbrella IPM policies and procedures adopted in 1993.
-The County policies stipulate that departments pursue an integrated approach to managing vegetation, insects and other pests, with an emphasis on non-chemical techniques.
-IPM plans and prescriptions are developed by the departments with assistance from the vegetation management coordinator, and are reviewed by the volunteer Pest and Vegetation Management Advisory Committee prior to submittal to the Thurston County Board of Commissioners.
-Prescriptions have been adopted for several specific plant and insect pests: These are applicable to department operations County-wide.
+The County policies stipulate that departments pursue an integrated approach to managing vegetation, insects, and other pests, with an emphasis on non-chemical techniques.
+IPM plans and prescriptions are developed by the departments with assistance from the vegetation management coordinator and are reviewed by the volunteer Pest and Vegetation Management Advisory Committee prior to submittal to the Thurston County Board of Commissioners.
+Prescriptions have been adopted for several specific plant and insect pests: These are applicable to department operations county-wide.
 Thurston County Board of Commissioners have adopted the following IPM plans and prescriptions:

 1993 Thurston County Pest and Vegetation Management Policy